-Special Note: For Parachute Duty (Jump) Pay, there are two separate amounts authorized.
+For parachute duty (jump) pay, there are two separate amounts authorized.
 Regular jump pay is $150 per month.
-HALO (High Altitude, Low Opening) Parachute Duty pay is $225 per month.
-Only one type payment is authorized for a qualifying period.
-When a member qualifies for both type duties, the higher rate of pay is authorized.
+HALO (high-altitude, low-opening) parachute duty pay is $225 per month.
+Only one type of payment is authorized for a qualifying period.
+When a member qualifies for both types of duties, the higher rate of pay is authorized.

 When the qualifications and requirements have been met, entitlement to hazardous duty incentive pay commences on the date the member reports for and enters on duty in compliance with competent orders.
-For instance, if you are a Navy Diver but stationed at the Pentagon for a tour, you could lose your dive pay since you are not stationed at a base that dives regularly.
-But you can still do a requalification dive every year and still receive your monthly pay IF you remain qualified in that activity.
+For instance, if you are a Navy diver but stationed at the Pentagon for a tour, you could lose your dive pay since you are not stationed at a base that dives regularly.
+You can still do a requalification dive every year and still receive your monthly payment if you remain qualified in that activity.

 Entitlement ceases on the effective date published in orders for termination of such duty or the date the member is detached from and no longer required to perform the hazardous duty, whichever occurs first.
 When a member commences hazardous duty on a date other than the first day of a month, or terminates that duty on a date other than the 30th day of a month (28th or 29th of February, as appropriate) and otherwise meets the requirements for the month, then he or she is entitled to a prorated portion of the rate of pay for the month.